esar/hdmilight-v3/docs/configuration.md

 coordinates of the rectangle.
 These coordinates use a reduced resolution compared to the incoming video.
 The incoming video is scaled by 32, so for 1920x1080 the coordinates in this are 0-59 for X, and 0-32 for Y.
-The origin is the bottom left of the screen.
+The origin is the top left of the screen.

 The last parameter is harder to explain.
 Especially if you're not familiar with how binary numbers operate.
 The averaging of the pixel colours in the rectangle is done